NetOpsCommunity/imc-scripts/adapters/ICC/Fortinet/README.md

+## Fortinet Adapter

+*Note* HP now ships a "Fortigate" adapter, which does *not* include Config Backups.
+That version should be combined with this adapter.

 This adapter was contributed by Tomas Kubica.

 It should work with any FortiOS 4.
 It has been tested with 100A and 310B FortiGate devices.